 - Drop-off facility for local schools: by prior arrangement, pupils may be dropped off from 9am onwards by parents/teachers to wait in our outdoor picnic area until the tour starts at 10am.
 Adult supervision required at all times.

 How to book

 Before completing a school visit booking form please contact us first to check availability and to make a provisional booking:

 By Phone 01342 834658 (during office hours)

 By Email firstname.lastname@example.org

-Our Animal Encounters school visits are suitable for Reception classes up to Year 7.
-Please note we do not take bookings for groups of younger children during school term time.
+Please note: Our Animal Encounters school visits are suitable for Reception classes up to Year 7.
+We do not take bookings for groups of younger children or widely mixed age groups during school term time.